dogeared/stormpath-documentation/source/reference.rst

 .. note ::

-  Just like with Filter search, queries are case-insensitive.
+  Just like with Filter and Attribute search, queries are case-insensitive.

 So if instead of finding all Accounts that had customData where ``favoriteColor=white`` we wanted to find all Accounts where ``favoriteColor`` was any of the colors starting with "b", we would simply change the query to::